aramhovakimyan/ALIAS-Game/README.md

 ## Rules

 The rules of the game are simple: one player from the team gives clues to help their teammates guess the word.
 The player cannot use any part of the word in their clues.
-The team has one minute to guess as many words as they can.
+The team has custom defined time to guess as many words as they can.
 The team with the most correct guesses wins.

 ## Adding Words